rflandau/Orv/README.md

 ```

 A knows how to access Service A directly and can respond to requests with LeafA's service address.
-In our current model, A would also know the address to Service B, so a request that reaches route can respond immediately.
-Our original design did not support this and, per the diagram, A would need to route a request for Service B down to VK, which would know the service's actual address.
+In our current model, A would also know the address to Service B, so a request that reaches root can respond immediately.
+Our original design did not support this and, per the diagram, A would need to route a request for Service B down to B, which would know the service's actual address.

 This design architecture would increase average hop count, which isn't ideal; possibly encourage an east-west traffic pattern; and possibly distribute the load more evenly in relatively constrained environments.
 Requests would have to go further on average, but this design could support Orv being implemented at Layer 3, while the current design can only support layer 4 and layer 5.
 Root would bear less, or at least different, load: VKs could reduce memory usage by grouping services from the same child into that child's entry.
-Root would still be responsible for forwarding a lot of packets (depending on the balance of the tree), though this could be mitigated incorporating [Rivered VaultKeepers](#rivering-vaultkeepers).
+Root would still be responsible for forwarding a lot of packets (depending on the balance of the tree), though this could be mitigated by incorporating [Rivered VaultKeepers](#rivering-vaultkeepers).

 ## Depth-less Hierarchy and Cycles

 The original design allowed for trees of arbitrary height and width, completely self-organizing naturally as machines joined.
-However, because our routing is only next-hop, this would make cycle detection *really* hard and/or expensive.

-Echoing...
+However, this makes cycle detection *really* hard to do efficiently.
+Either nodes must carry a lot more information about their ancestry or we need to echo a message up the tree every time a VK joins and see if it comes back to us (if it does, there is a cycle and the recent join must be dissolved).

+There is a valid design in there somewhere, where the restriction of height numbers no longer applies.
+However, figuring out the optimal way to handle cycles in a project like that (while still supporting as many use-cases as possible) would be a project in its own right.

-## Depth versus Height
+## Depth Versus Height

-A key trade-off is whether we measure a node's depth (its distance from the root) or we measure a node's height (its distance from the lowest vk in the vault).
+A key trade-off was whether we measure a node's depth (its distance from the root) or we measure a node's height (its distance from the lowest vk in the vault).
+We decided to go with height, as it means that network partitions do not cause broadcast storms.
+When a parent is lost, its children become disconnect, but their heights do not change and the children's children are wholly unaffected.
+Using depth would require nodes to echo down the tree to notify their children of their newly decremented depth.

-### Asking to increase the height on vk join
+### Asking To Increase The Height on VK Join

 We considered allowing nodes to request that a root increment its height (thus allowing a child of the same former height to join under it).

 The current design disallows this due to the cost of echoing an INCR down the tree; we want to avoid additional instances of this expense.
-However, other implementations of Orv could allow it to make increasing the tree height easier and thus reduce the impact from a stout tree.
+However, other implementations of Orv could allow it to make increasing the tree height easier and thus reduce the impact of the stout tree.

 #### Lazy Depth/Height Knowledge

 Another approach would be to force vks to request up the tree when a vk wants to join it.
 This would allow the root to approve new height changes and allow vk's lazily learn about their actual height.
+This shifts the burden around a bit, potentially increasing the already-likely hotspot on root.
+However, this method could support depth *or* height and increase the rate at which children learn about changes to their ancestry.

 ## Token buckets, request fairness, and supernodes